zipvilization/Zipvilization/world/solumview/index.md

 > **Public blockchain state is not permission to invent private identity.**

-SolumView observes Colonists through the information legitimately available to the system.
+SolumView observes Colonists through information legitimately available to the system.

 ---